Last modified: March 26, 2021

 If you have enabled Quota System Administration notifications, the system sends notifications when it is ready to reboot and when the quota scan finishes and quotas are functional.

-CloudLinux 7 updates may break quotas.
-For this reason, after each CloudLinux 7 update, you must run the
+CloudLinux 7 or 8 updates may break quotas.
+For this reason, after each CloudLinux 7 or 8 update, you must run the

 /usr/local/cpanel/scripts/fixquotasscript and then remount the file system.